How to Choose the Right Email Marketing Software for Your Business

 Here’s a welcome drip sequence from Basic Piece:

-Transactional emails: Transactional emails are triggered in response to specific actions people take on a website.
+Transactional emails: Transactional emails are triggered in response to specific actions your recipients take on a website.
 These are common when making purchases and other financial transactions on a website.
-But password resets and subscription confirmations also fall under this category.
+However, password resets and subscription confirmations also fall under this category.

-Here’s an example of a transactional email from Kickstarter:
+Here’s an example of a transactional email I recently got from Bamboo:

 How complex are the tasks you want it to perform?